MandyAlford/whats-new/README.md

 ## Challenges & Further Iterations

 I would like to pull data down from a local url via a fetch request, and utilize a larger/surrent source of news articles as well as add additional styling for the desktop version of this application for a better UX.
+Additional testing is also needed.

 Further iterations would include a responsive design, a mobile site, as well accessibility needs for all users.